 Module D of the Council's Highway Asset Management Strategy - Performance Management, outlines 'targets and measures' for our most significant asset groups, and defines Red, Amber and Green levels of associated risk.
-This performance dashboard helps to guide the Council by focusing its strategy and investment into areas that most positively impact upon the highest level drivers, where greatest risk may lie.
+This performance dashboard helps to guide the Council by focusing its strategy and investment into areas that most positively impact upon the highest-level drivers, where greatest risks may lie.

 The Council uses nationally recognised, industry acknowledged, and accredited forms of data collection for its performance monitoring measures to establish the condition of key infrastructure assets.
-This includes outputs from the National Highway & Transportation Survey (NHT) and Customer Quality Care analysis (CQC).
+This includes United Kingdom Pavement Management System and outputs from the National Highway & Transportation Survey (NHT) and Customer Quality Care analysis (CQC).